 The sooner companies dispel the mystery surrounding the vast volumes of data within their organizations and shine a light on all the opportunities it holds, the better.
 The threat from savvy competitors and demand from consumers for a richer customer experience means unstructured data needs to be surfaced, managed, and mobilized to deliver maximum value.

 Rather than assemble teams of subject matter experts to comb through copious amounts of unstructured data manually, businesses can implement automation and AI to leverage the most relevant and valuable information.
 A platform with flexible integration will reduce organizational silos and the added burden of incorporating additional tools to fill in the gaps of converting and organizing unstructured data.

-Adlib’s Content Intelligence Cloud Platform includes five essential steps to finding, transforming, and applying unstructured data to accelerate workflows, address risk, and bolster performance.
+Adlib’s Document Transformation Platform includes five essential steps to finding, transforming, and applying unstructured data to accelerate workflows, address risk, and bolster performance.

 Utilize OCR or create PDFs to generate content that can be searched for, read, and analyzed by downstream investments, including Contract Lifecycle Management systems, Robotics Process Automat, Data Lakes, or Insight Engines, to name a few.
 Converting unstructured data enables companies to extract more significant ROI from these systems.

 Enterprises can also isolate high-value content for additional processing by identifying duplicated, trivial, or obsolete information.